robseb/Django2FPGAdemo/README.md

  ![Alt text](pic/pic07.jpg?raw=true "Django Adim interface - add Channel 2")

- * Pres save
+ * Press save
- * **Note:** It is nessary to at list a sensor value to the "readings"
+ * **Note:** It is necessary to add one sensor value to the "readings" at least

  # Reading and plotting the data time triggered

-* Open the Application with following URL a web browser:
+* Open the Application with the following URL on a web browser:
    ````txt
    http://<iPv4-Address of the Board>:8181/
    ````
-At this point is only one ADC Value inside the plot.
-To manully read the ADC channel it is posible to open following URL with a web brauser:
+At this point only one ADC Value is inside the plot.
+To manually read the ADC channel it is possible to open the following URL with a web browser:
    ````txt
    http://<iPv4-Address of the Board>:8181/ADCtriger
    ````
-Then relaod the application page.
-The new collected value is now plotted too.
+Then reload the application page.
+The new collected value is plotted now too.

-To automatic read the ADC Channel after a dissent time are to approaches here shown
+To automatically read the ADC Channel in a time interval are two approaches shown here
 1.	**Usage of a shell script**
   * For example, run the following Linux shell script to read the ADC every 100 milliseconds for 500 times
     ````console